xibodevelopment/backupwordpress/readme.txt

 == Changelog ==

-### 3.1.3 / 2015-02-06
+### 3.1.3 / 2015-02-04

-* Introduces a deprecated.php file to contain any deprecated classes / functions for backwards compat and avoid fatal errors.
+* Keep deprecated classes in a deprecated.php file to avoid Fatal Error in addons during upgrade.

 ### 3.1.2 / 2015-02-03